Technology at the Schwob School of Music

 Obtaining Copies of your Recordings

-Private session recordings, when completed, can only be delivered via physical media or the Internet after payment has been made.
+Private session recordings, when completed, can only be delivered via physical media or onlineafter payment has been made.

 At the close of a project, an invoice will be generated by the recording engineer, who will review the charges with the client.
 The invoice should then be taken to Mrs. Debra Tommey, who receives payments on behalf of the Schwob School.
 CD copies, digital copies, or other materials can be picked up after payment has been received.